Maximilian-Winter/pytonium/readme.md

 ---
 ### Bindings, State and Context Menus
 The bindings of the Python functions and methods, the context menus, and state handlers, has to be performed before Pytonium is initialized and started.
-You can also bind complete Python objects with all its methods to Javascript, which is show in the complete example below, which contains all current features:
+You can also bind complete Python objects with all its methods to Javascript, which is show in the complete example below:
 ---

 ### Complete example: